- Blogs and News

 "We knew being a same sex couple wouldn't be a barrier to fostering"

-During LGBT Adoption and Fostering Week, we share a blog from Liverpool foster carers from the LGBTQ Community about their fostering journey over the last 2 years.
+During Pride Month, we share a blog from Liverpool foster carers from the LGBTQ Community about their fostering journey over the last 2 years.

 We got our first insight into fostering when we met the foster carers of our adopted girls.
 We were inspired by them and still have a good relationship with them.